lucamassarelli/Unsupervised-Features-Learning-For-Binary-Similarity/README.md

 Investigating Graph Embedding Neural Networks with Unsupervised Features Extraction for Binary Analysis.
 To Appear in: In Symposium on Network and Distributed System Security (NDSS), Workshop on Binary Analysis Research.
 2019.

+## Aknowledgement

+In our code we use godown to download data from Google drive.
+We thank circulosmeos, the creator of godown.